Measurement of $\tau_{L}$ using the $B_{s}^{0} \to J/\psi \eta$ decay mode: Introduction

 \section{Introduction}

 In the Standard Model (SM), the $\Bs$ and $\Bsb$ flavour eigenstates can be expressed as a linear combination of the heavy ({\rm H}) and light ({\rm L}) mass eigenstates with decay widths $\Gamma_{\rm H}$ and $\Gamma_{\rm L}$, respectively.
 A sizeable difference between these decay widths is predicted \cite{Lenz:2019lvd}.
 The effective lifetime of a $\Bs$ meson in a specific decay mode is measured by fitting the decay time distribution with a single exponential function \cite{Fleischer:2011cw, Fleischer:2011ib}.
-The experimental data on the weak phase, $\phi_s$, are consistent with the SM prediction that \CP violation in $\Bs - \Bsb$ mixing is small \cite{Lenz:2019lvd}.
-Therefore, to a high precision the mass eigenstates are also \CP eigenstates.
-Consequently, measurements of the effective lifetime in \CP-even modes determines $\tau_{\rm L} = 1/\Gamma_{\rm L}$.
+The experimental data on the weak mixing phase, $\phi_s$, are consistent with the SM prediction that \CP violation in $\Bs - \Bsb$ mixing is small \cite{Lenz:2019lvd}.
+Consequently, the mass eigenstates are also \CP eigenstates to better than per mille level and the effective lifetime measured in $B_s^0 \rightarrow J/\psi \eta$ decays is equal, to good approximation, to $\tau_{\rm L} = 1/\Gamma_{\rm L}$.
 Using the SM prediction for $\Delta \Gamma_s$ from Ref.~\cite{Lenz:2019lvd}, and the value of $\tau_{\Bs}/\tau_{\Bd}$ given in Ref.~\cite{Kirk:2017juj}, together with the measured lifetime of the \Bd meson~\cite{PDG2020} gives $\tau_{\rm L} = 1.422 \pm 0.013 \ps$.
 Measurements of $\tau_{\rm L}$ have been reported by the LHCb collaboration using the tree-level decay modes $\Bs \rightarrow \jpsi \eta$ \cite{LHCb-PAPER-2016-017}, $\Bs\rightarrow\Dsp \Dsm$ \cite{LHCb-PAPER-2013-060} and the loop dominated $\Bs \rightarrow K^+ K^-$ \cite{LHCb-PAPER-2014-011} where hadronic uncertainties are more important.
 These measurements use data collected during Run 1 of the LHC at centre-of-mass energies, $\sqrt{s} = 7 \,$ and $8 \,$TeV, corresponding to an integrated luminosity of $3\invfb$.
 The lifetime of the heavy mass eigenstate, $\tau_{\rm H}$, has been measured using the $\Bs \rightarrow \jpsi f_0(980)$ mode \cite{LHCb-PAPER-2012-017,D0:2016nbv, CMS:2017ygm}.
 Improving the precision of $\tau_{\rm L}$ and $\tau_{\rm H}$ enables more stringent tests of the consistency between direct measurements of the decay-width difference, $\Delta \Gamma_s = \Gamma_{\rm L} - \Gamma_{\rm H}$, in $\Bs \rightarrow \jpsi \phi$ decays and those inferred from effective lifetimes.

 In this paper, $\tau_{\rm L}$ is measured in the $\Bs \rightarrow \jpsi \eta$ decay mode using a data sample, corresponding to an integrated luminosity of $5.7 \invfb$, collected in proton-proton ($pp$) collisions at $\sqrt{s} = 13 \, \textrm{TeV}$ during Run 2 of the LHC (2015--2018).
 The analysis builds on the Run 1 study described in Ref.~\cite{LHCb-PAPER-2016-017} which used around $3 \invfb$ collected at $\sqrt{s} = 7,8 \, \textrm{TeV}$.
 The $\jpsi$ meson is reconstructed via the dimuon decay mode and the $\eta$ meson through its decay to a pair of photons.